Is your life ruled by sugar addiction?

 Have you had a similar love/hate experience with added sugar?

-Watch “That Sugar Film” (click on photo below) to see how added sugar has sneaked into our diets and affected our waistlines.
+Watch “That Sugar Film” on Amazon to see how added sugar has sneaked into our diets and affected our waistlines.

 You can rent it from Amazon; your local library may also have a copy to borrow for free.
 Here’s the YouTube Trailer: